 According to Rob Kampia, executive director of the Marijuana Leadership Campaign, the cannabis lobbying community needs to agree on what it wants:

 - A comprehensive bill protecting all state-legal marijuana business such as the STATES (Strengthening the Tenth Amendment Through Entrusting States) Act?

 - Legislation that legalizes medical marijuana?

 - Or stand-alone bills that address such vexing issues as taxation and banking?

-Many in the industry, such as the Cannabis Trade Federation, are pushing for the bipartisan States Act, which would amend the federal Controlled Substances Act to allow each state to determine its own marijuana policies.
+Many in the industry, such as the Cannabis Trade Federation, are pushing for the bipartisan STATES (Strengthening the Tenth Amendment Through Entrusting States) Act, which would amend the federal Controlled Substances Act to allow each state to determine its own marijuana policies.

 The bill, in effect, also would allow state-legal businesses to enjoy the same banking arrangements and tax benefits as any legal business in the United States.

 3. Federal marijuana reform still could be stymied

 The path to federal marijuana reform – and new opportunities for cannabis entrepreneurs – would have been a lot easier if both the House and the Senate had flipped to Democrats.
 Republicans maintained control of the Senate.